Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 6 - Namespaces,Code Organisation and Dependency Injection /README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand and implement namespacing, aliasing and important and how to implement these principles using the namespace and use keywords.
+- Namespacing and aliasing.
-- Understand thoroughly how to apply namespacing in Classes, Traits, Interfaces and Object Oriented Code.
+- Application of namespacing in Classes, Traits, Interfaces and Object Oriented Code.
-- Understand principles of modular application design.
+- Principles of modular application design.
-- Understand Dependency Injection using Composer and the composer package library Packagist.
+- Dependency Injection using Composer and the composer package library Packagist.
-- Understand the concept of PSR-4 and PSR-2 Autoloading.
+- The concept of PSR-4 and PSR-2 Autoloading.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for Namespaces, Code Organisation and Dependency Injection.